NHL Boston Bruins Vs Ottawa Senators in Opening Stanley Cup Playoffs 2017:Special Teams, Goalie To Decide Fate

 As far as puck possession stats are concerned according to Puckalytics, the Bruins are far and away the better team concerning these crucial stats.
 They have a 54.68 Corsi For percentage at 5-on-5, currently ranking second best in the NHL for 2017.
 Whereas the Senators are ranked 22nd, with a Corsi For percentage of 48.54, and puts them at the bottom of the pack this year.

 Once again it’s their 1-3-1 neutral zone trap which is hurting the Senator’s play and their chance at the Stanley Cup.
-2017 has seen them struggling to keep possession of the puck, because their strategy calls for them to rather give up the puck and then after the neutral zone turnover move in for the attack.
+2017 has seen them struggling to keep possession of the puck because their strategy calls for them to rather give up the puck and then after the neutral zone turnover move in for the attack.

-Giving the Boston Bruins possession will be suicide for the Senator’s Stanley Cup goals, keeping the Corsi For percentage in mind, and the fact that Brad Marchand is currently on a hot goal-scoring streak and is the number one goal scorer since the beginning of the year.
+Giving the Boston Bruins possession will be suicide for the Senators’ Stanley Cup goals, keeping the Corsi For percentage in mind, and the fact that Brad Marchand is currently on a hot goal-scoring streak and is the number one goal scorer since the beginning of the year.
 Not only has the Bruins’ David Pastrnak achieved his career-high of 34 goals, but the team boasts with nine players who scored double digits thus far this season.
 In their last 24 games, the Bruins have scored 3 or more goals.
 Therefore, it would be dangerous for the Senators to allow them possession of the ball in the first place.

 No Goals Here